 When it comes to heating options for boats, back boilers are a popular choice.
 These ingenious systems combine the functions of a stove and a central heating unit, efficiently distributing heat throughout the vessel.
-In this comprehensive guide to back boilers on boat stoves, we’ll explore what back boilers are, how they work, and the different types available, including pumped back boiler systems with pipe thermostat control and gravity-fed systems.
+In this comprehensive guide to back boilers on boat stoves, we’ll explore what back boilers are and how they work.
+We will also cover the different types available.
+This includes pumped back boiler systems with pipe thermostat control and gravity-fed systems.
 Let’s dive in!

 What are Back Boilers?

 Back boilers are specialized attachments that can be added to existing boat stoves.
-Essentially, they are heat exchangers designed to harness some of the heat produced by the stove and transfer it to a coolant water based heating system, allowing for enhanced warmth distribution throughout the boat.
+These are heat exchangers designed to harness some of the heat produced by the stove.
+They transfer this heat to a coolant-based heating system.
+This allows for enhanced warmth distribution throughout the boat.

-Backboilers utilize the principle of heat transfer through conduction.
-As the stove is lit and begins to generate heat, this heat is conducted through the back boiler coils or heat exchanger, which are in direct contact with the burning fuel.
-The coolant water within these coils or heat exchangers absorbs the heat and is circulated throughout the boat, providing a comfortable and consistent source of warmth.
+Back boilers utilize the principle of heat transfer through conduction.
+As the stove is lit, it begins to generate heat.
+This heat is conducted through the back boiler coils or heat exchanger.
+These components are in direct contact with the burning fuel.
+The coolant within the coils or heat exchangers absorbs the heat.
+This is circulated throughout the boat and provides a comfortable and consistent source of warmth.

 For quotes and bookings call 07846 274 926 or email [email protected]